tarwn/lessthandot-hugo/blogs/content/posts/2012-12-17-creating-a-semi-additive-measure.md

 ---
 <p style="text-align: justify;">
-  Originally this blog post would have had the title <em>“Disabling aggregations over a parent-child hierarchy”</em>, but I thought it could create confusion with the Aggregation Design concept in Analysis Services (SSAS), which is something completely different.
+  Originally this blog post would have had the title <em>"Disabling aggregations over a parent-child hierarchy"</em>, but I thought it could create confusion with the Aggregation Design concept in Analysis Services (SSAS), which is something completely different.
 </p>

 <p style="text-align: justify;">